-In connection with this opinion, we have examined and are familiar with originals or copies, certified or otherwise identified to our satisfaction, of (i) the Company's Registration Statement on Form S-8, relating to the Shares, filed with the Securities and Exchange Commission (the "Commission") under the Securities Act on October 4, 2001 (together with all exhibits thereto, the "Registration Statement"), (ii) the Restated Certificate of Incorporation of the Company, as currently in effect, (iii) the By-Laws of the Company, as currently in effect, (iv) specimen certificates representing the Common Stock, (v) resolutions of the Board of Directors of the Company relating to the Equity Incentive Plan and the filing of the Registration Statement; (vi) the Equity Incentive Plan; and (vii) the form of option agreement between the Company and the employees and directors receiving options (the "Option Agreement").
+In connection with this opinion, we have examined and are familiar with originals or copies, certified or otherwise identified to our satisfaction, of (i) the Company's Registration Statement on Form S-8, relating to the Shares, filed with the Securities and Exchange Commission (the "Commission") under the Securities Act on November 6, 2001 (together with all exhibits thereto, the "Registration Statement"), (ii) the Restated Certificate of Incorporation of the Company, as currently in effect, (iii) the By-Laws of the Company, as currently in effect, (iv) specimen certificates representing the Common Stock, (v) resolutions of the Board of Directors of the Company relating to the ESPP and the filing of the Registration Statement; and (vi) the ESPP.
 We have also examined originals or copies, certified or otherwise identified to our satisfaction, of such records of the Company and such agreements, certificates of public officials, certificates of officers or other representatives of the Company and others, and such other documents, certificates and records, as we have deemed necessary or appropriate as a basis for the opinions set forth herein.

 In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as certified or photostatic copies and the authenticity of the originals of such latter documents.
 In making our examination of documents executed or to be executed by parties other than the Company, we have assumed that such parties had or will have the power, corporate or other, to enter into and perform all obligations thereunder and have also assumed the due authorization by all requisite action, corporate or other, and execution and delivery by such parties of such documents and the validity and binding effect thereof.
-We have further assumed that each of the Option Agreements to be entered into between the Company and the employees and directors receiving options under the Equity Incentive Plan will conform to the form of agreement examined by us.
 As to any facts material to the opinions expressed herein which we have not independently established or verified, we have relied upon oral or written statements and representations of officers and other representatives of the Company and others.